-The graph below estimates the number of pupils that will require a reception place in a primary school in Woking between 2016 and 2024.
+The graph below estimates the number of pupils that will require a reception place in a primary school in Woking between 2017 and 2026.

 On the basis of the known increase in birth rate and projected housing completions, the number of children entering primary was forecast to peak in 2016/17, before a small but steady decline back to the level of demand seen in 2013/14.
-The birth rates in 2007/8 and in subsequent years do not entirely reflect the rate of increase to 2016/17, so it is likely that the recent increases in admissions applications are partly due to inward migration and pupils yielded from additional housing.
+The birth rates in 2007/8 and in subsequent years do not entirely reflect the rate of increase to 2016/17, so it is likely that the recent increases in admissions applications are partly due to inward migration and pupils vielded from additional housing.

-In the last two years, the following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:
+In the last three years, the following projects have been commissioned to meet demand:

-Name of School Year Bulge class or Previous New permanent expansion PAN PAN St Dunstan's Catholic Primary School 2013 Permanent 60 90 The Marist Catholic Primary School 2013 Permanent 45 60 Sythwood Primary School 2013 Bulge class 60 90 Goldsworth Primary School 2014 Permanent 60 90 Beaufort Primary School 2014 Permanent 60 90 Sythwood Primary School 2014 Bulge class 60 90 Pyrford C of E Primary School 2014 Bulge class 30 60 New Monument Primary School 2014 Bulge class 30 60 Westfield Primary School 2014 Bulge class 60 90 West Byfleet Infant School 2015 Permanent 60 90 Sythwood Primary School 2015 Permanent 60 90 Westfield Primary School 2015 Bulge class 60 90 Beaufort Primary School 2015 Bulge class 60 90 Broadmere Primary School 2015 Bulge class 30 60 Broadmere Primary School' 2016 Bulge class 30 60 Byfleet Primary School 2016 Bulge class 30 60
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN West Byfleet Infant School 2015 Permanent 60 90 Sythwood Primary School 2015 Permanent 60 90 Westfield Primary School 2015 Bulge class 60 90 Beaufort Primary School 2015 Bulge class 60 90 Broadmere Primary School 2015 Bulge class 30 60 Broadmere Primary School 2016 Bulge class 30 60 Byfleet Primary School 2016 Bulge class 30 60 Broadmere Primary School 2017 Bulge class 30 60 received 1,258 applications - a fall of 4.2% from the 2016 level.
+As a result, only 1 bulge class was commissioned.